Premature Ejaculation: Causes, Symptoms & Treatments

 Symptoms of premature ejaculation

 One may experience premature ejaculation occasionally.
 This is nothing to worry about.
-However, you may have to see your doctor if you experience this frequently or if it has occurred over a prolonged period.
+However, you may need to see your doctor if you experience this frequently or if it has occurred over a prolonged period.

 The primary symptom of premature ejaculation is “fast release” or being unable to delay ejaculation for at least a minute after penetration during sexual intercourse.
 Some people may also experience rapid climax during masturbation.